Close

 Starred Review: The One-Eyed Man by L. E. Modesitt, Jr.

-Place holder of - 81“Intriguing mysteries, subtle plots, vividly drawn female characters and nuggets of hardheaded wisdom are scattered among the narrative strands.
+Image Placeholder of - 58“Intriguing mysteries, subtle plots, vividly drawn female characters and nuggets of hardheaded wisdom are scattered among the narrative strands.
 One of Modesitt’s best, which means, don’t miss it.”

 L. E. Modesitt, Jr.’s The One-Eyed Man: A Fugue, With Winds and Accompaniment got a starred review in Kirkus Reviews!*